 Secondly, partial procurement will likely improve the dispatch efficiency in day-ahead and intraday energy markets, as demonstrated by Compass Lexecon.
 Freeing up capacity for participation in the wholesale energy market could improve the overall dispatch, increase competition and drive prices down.
-It is to be understood that this effect should not be overestimated considering the limited balancing capacity in Belgium compared to the size of the European whole-sale market.
+It is to be understood that this effect should not be overestimated considering the limited balancing capacity in Belgium compared to the size of the European wholesale market.
 Also, previous analyses have shown that mFRR balancing capacity is mainly provided with units with large marginal costs such as turbojets, gas turbines and demand response.
 For this reason, these units are generally not dispatched in the energy market

 Besides the expected economic gains, there are also some negative effects put forward by the analyses of Compass Lexecon.
 First of all, prediction issues will result in costly re-dispatch measures and economic inefficiency (as part of the initially available capacity might have become unavailable close-to real-time due to start-up times or other technical constraints).
 Secondly, a balancing capacity reduction may risk to increase balancing energy prices as less balancing energy bids might be available and bids with higher energy prices at the end of the merit order would then be used more often.
+This effect can even be re-enforced when units falling outside the capacity tender due to higher balancing capacity prices offer low energy activation costs.
 Thirdly, part of the cost for balancing capacity might be transferred to the capacity remuneration mechanism following increased missing money of units formerly counting on revenues from the balancing capacity market.